apache/maven-site/content/markdown/repositories/dependencies.md

 Maven repository systems.
 Although the type is `test-jar`, the extension is `jar`.
 Dependency types do not one-to-one match artifact extensions.

-The classifier, type, and scope elements all have defaults and are often omitted.
+The `classifier`, `type`, `optional`, and `scope` elements all have defaults and are often omitted.
 The default classifier is the empty string.
 The default type is jar.
+The default opitonality is false.
 The default scope is compile.
-Thus this dependency element adds the artifact nu.xom:xom:1.3.9::jar to all of the project's classpaths:
+Thus this dependency element adds the artifact nu.xom:xom:1.3.9::jar to all of the project's classpaths as a required dependency:

 ```xml
 <dependency>